raoul29/brm-cloud-native/README.md

-# Deploying cloud native BRM
+# BRM cloud native workshop
 ## Summary

 Service providers and enterprises are increasingly looking to deploy cloud native architectures to modernize and automate their IT operations.
 BRM provides a cloud native deployment option, supporting Kubernetes-orchestrated containerized components to facilitate continuous integration/continuous delivery and DevOps practices.
 This allows increased agility and automation, higher availability and lower operating costs.